tyler-tbd/domain-intelligence/GPT_INSTRUCTIONS.md

 Apply these rules in order.
 Stronger evidence overrides weaker evidence.

 1. **Exact reviewed override:** Use the corrected classification in `domain_feedback_master.csv`.
-2. **For sale:** A recognized marketplace redirect, sale-oriented URL, or explicit sale language is direct evidence.
+2. **For sale:** An affirmative marketplace listing, listed purchase price, buy-now CTA, make-offer CTA, sale-oriented URL, or explicit “this domain is for sale” language is direct evidence.
 This overrides a generic cross-domain redirect or active-page signal.
-3. **Likely for sale:** Use for a non-marketplace cross-domain redirect, a sparse coming-soon page, or a parked page when no direct sale evidence exists.
+3. **Likely for sale:** Use for tentative brokered-availability language, a non-marketplace cross-domain redirect, a sparse coming-soon page, or a parked page when no direct sale evidence exists.
+Afternic/GoDaddy wording such as “may still be available,” “Get this domain,” “contact a broker,” or “inquire about this domain” belongs here unless stronger affirmative sale evidence is also present.
 4. **Not for sale:** Use for a clearly active operating company, product, publication, application, institution, or service with meaningful current-use signals.
 5. **Check manually:** Use when collection failed, evidence is insufficient or conflicting, redirects are incomplete, or a blocked/error page prevents a reasonable decision.